Satish Dhawan: Director, IISc (1962–1981)

 Dhawan joined as faculty at the Indian Institute of Science (IISc), Bangalore, in 1951 and became its director in 1962.
 Although he was the head of the Indian space programme, he devoted substantial efforts towards boundary layer research.
 His most important contributions are presented in the seminal book Boundary Layer Theory by Hermann Schlichting.
 He set up the country's first supersonic wind tunnel at IISc.
 He also pioneered research on relaminarization of separated boundary layer flows, three-dimensional boundary layers and trisonic flows.

 Support of space research

 Dhawan carried out pioneering experiments in rural education, remote sensing and satellite communications.
-His efforts led to operational systems like INSAT, a telecommunications satellite; IRS, the Indian Remote Sensing satellite; and the Polar Satellite Launch Vehicle (PSLV), that placed India in the league of space faring nations.
+His work resulted in operational systems including INSAT, a telecommunications satellite; IRS, an Indian Remote Sensing satellite; and the Polar Satellite Launch Vehicle (PSLV), which established India as a space-faring country.